 Marketing to Gen Z: Why We Need to Embrace the Next Generation

-Every couple of years a flood of articles come out saying something like, “Why the newest generation is going to ruin everything for everyone.”
+Marketing to Gen Z is becoming a hot topic.
+As it should be.
+The oldest of the generation are graduating college and entering the workforce.
+Unfortunately, every couple of years a flood of articles come out saying something like, “Why the newest generation is going to ruin everything for everyone.”
 It’s an easy assertion to make about a new generation.
-But does this ever actually mean anything?
-Why should we care about “the new generation?”
+But stereotyping an entire generation while focusing on the negative doesn’t work.

-- They already have a whopping $830 billion dollars of spending power right now.
+- They have a whopping $150 billion spending power right now.

 Introducing Gen Z

 Gen Z is a brand-spankin’ new generation that was born around the time the rest of us were getting frosted tips and riding around in Heelys.